 Question: My carbon steel wok forms rust even after a day or two after washing.
 What am I doing wrong?

 Answer: After washing your wok, dry it on the stove with flame/heat until all the water has evaporated, and put 1/2 teaspoon vegetable oil in the wok.
-Use a napkin to wipe down the entire surface of the wok.
-Just a light coating of oil should do it.
+Use a napkin or paper towel to wipe down the entire surface of the wok and coat it with oil.
+Just a light coating should do it.
 This prevents rusting and helps with seasoning.